Kadjar fills SUV-shaped hole in Renault's line-up

-PARIS French carmaker Renault (RENA.PA) launched its first compact SUV on Monday, aiming to emulate Japanese partner Nissan's (7201.T) success in harnessing strong demand for the vehicles.
+PARIS Feb 2 French carmaker Renault launched its first compact SUV on Monday, aiming to emulate Japanese partner Nissan's success in harnessing strong demand for the vehicles.

 Unveiling the Kadjar model at an event north of Paris, Renault Chief Executive Carlos Ghosn said it was "positioned very clearly as a crossover", with large wheels and high ground clearance.